kokapelli/Task-Assignment-React/README.md

 - [x] Update order item cost/distance as it is changed in real-time
 - [x] Deleting a line should delete the item from the order
 - [x] Add mock backend
-- [ ] Resolve UI issue with navigation icons being offset
+- [x] Resolve UI issue with navigation icons being offset
 - [x] Submitting an order should remove existing lines and items in order
 - [x] Investigate solution to side bar not being scrollable
 - [ ] Make sidebar and navigation bar adjustable according to window size
-- [ ] Refactor solution
+- [ ] Conditional rendering on submit button to be grayed out when the order is empty
 - [ ] *(FAILED: Order to line highlighting Found no documentation to trigger/activate a MapBox line from code)  *